Abizern/nscnlon/content/when-and-where.md

 date: "2018-03-19"
 ---

+## Special

+Although we meet on the third Tuesday of the month, we have a special event on *Wednesday, 23rd May, 2018, at 7pm*.

+[@ahmed_sulajman ](https://twitter.com/ahmed_sulajman) of [Flawlessapp.io](https://www.flawlessapp.io) is going to be in London and it would be nice to get together anyway just before WWDC.
+The format is the same; a pub meet, with chat.
+No presentations.
+Hope to see you there.

 ## When

-Every third Tuesday of the month from 7pm onwards.
+Usually, every third Tuesday of the month from 7pm onwards.

-The next event is on **Tuesday, 17th April, 2018**
+The next event is on **Wednesday, 23rd May, 2018**

 ## Where

 [The Fountain & Ink](http://www.fountainandink.co.uk)</br>
 52-54 Stamford Street</br>
 SE1 9LX

+## Upcoming Dates:

+* Tuesday, 19th June, 2018
+* Tuesday, 17th July, 2018
+* Tuesday, 21st August, 2018
+* Tuesday, 18th September, 2018 - 9th Anniversay!

 ## Calendar